CALIFORNIA RALLY SERIES

 In the event of a tie for a year-end ranking the tie will be broken by comparing the total points accumulated in triple points events at which both competitors started in the class in question.
 All events started will be counted (no events will be dropped).
 If this does not resolve the tie the same method will be applied to the double points events.
 If a tie still exists the same method will be applied to the single points events.
 If the above method fails, the tie will remain.

-There will be year-end awards (e.g., trophies) for the top competitors in each of the classes.
-Rallycross competitors must start a minimum of two events to be eligible for a year-end award.
-For all Championships, trophies will be awarded as follows:
+There will be year-end awards (eg., trophies) for the top competitors in each of the classes.
+For the Rally Championship trophies will be given five deep in classes with 15 or more competitors, four deep for classes with 10 through 14 competitors, and three deep for classes with 9 or less competitors.
+Rallycross competitors must start a minimum of two events to be eligible for a year end award.

-To be a candidate a driver or co-driver must begin the year having never finished a Rally in that role.
-Rookie Drivers will be evaluated using a metric calculated by dividing the driver's points by the class champion's points.
-The Driver Rookie of the Year will be the qualifying driver who has the highest metric in his/her class.
-If a tie exists the driver in the class with the most drivers will be the Rookie of the Year.
-If a tie still exists the tie will remain.
-The Co-driver Rookie of the Year will go to the qualifying co-driver, accruing the most points (combining points from all classes).
-If there is a tie the award will go to the rookie co-driver with the most points in the most-subscribed class.
+To be a candidate a driver must begin the year having never finished a Rally as a driver.
+The rookie of the year will be the qualifying driver who finishes in the highest percentile in his class.
+If a tie exists, the driver in the class with the most drivers will be the Rookie of the Year.
+The co-driver award will go to the first year codriver who accrued the most points with the driver who won Rookie of the Year.

 The Zimmerman Award was created to recognize those individuals who have made outstanding contributions to the sport of rallying in general and the CRS specifically.
 The recipient is determined by the director of the CRS.
-The award honors the sportsmanship and support of Dr. Kenneth Zimmerman.
+The award honors the sportsmanship and support of Dr. Kenneth Zimmerman, and is presented by Chad DiMarco of Sube Sports.

-The Galal Souki award, selected by the Stock Classes Chairman, was created to recognize Performance Stock Class competitors who typify the spirit of helpfulness and competitiveness that has come to be associated with the Stock Classes.
+The Galal Souki award was created to recognize GT and Stock Class competitors who typify the spirit of helpfulness and competitiveness that has come to be associated with the Stock Classes.

 The Bill Moore Award was created to honor a co-driver who, like Bill, has contributed to the sport of rallying in many areas, including as a worker, organizer, or BOG member.